puppetlabs/puppetdb/documentation/puppetdb_connection.markdown

 ### `soft_write_failure`

-This setting can let the Puppet master stay partially available during a PuppetDB outage.
+This setting can let the Puppet Server stay partially available during a PuppetDB outage.
 If set to `true`, Puppet will keep compiling and serving catalogs even if PuppetDB isn't accessible for command submission.
 (However, any catalogs that need to **query** exported resources from PuppetDB will still fail.)

 The default value is false.